-Although a signature may not be valid, the View Certificate/Export Certificate options can be available in many situations (usually if preliminary validation passes) as long as the certificate is embedded according to the PDF standards.
-For example, in the case above where the second message-digest mismatch the embedded certificate can still be viewed/exported.
+Although a signature may not be valid, the View Certificate/Export Certificate/Import to KeyStore options can be available in many situations (usually if preliminary validation passes) as long as the certificate is embedded according to the PDF standards.
+For example, in the case above where the second message-digest mismatch the embedded certificate can still be viewed/exported/imported to KeyStore.